 - Photovoltaic (PV): A type of device that generates electricity directly from sunlight.
 Solar panels are photovoltaic devices.

-- Power rating: Represents the theoretical power output of a solar panel in ideal conditions.
+- Power rating: Represents the of a solar panel in ideal conditions.
 While power rating is a good indicator of quality, most solar panels don’t experience ideal conditions for more than a few moments.

 - Solar panel efficiency: Represents how well a solar panel converts sunlight into electricity.
 Most solar panels have 14 to 16 percent efficiency; high-efficiency panels are rated just above 20 percent.